 To toast, to cheer

 Why are cheers in Italian called a brindisi?
-It comes from German’s bring dir’s, “I’m taking it to you”, meaning I’m raising your glass towards you to toast to your good health.
+It comes from the German expression bring dir’s, “I’m taking it to you”, meaning I’m raising your glass towards you to toast to your good health.

 A common expression with brindare is brindare alla salute di + someone’s name.
-With this formula, you’re basically wishing someone good health (salute).
+With this expression, you’re basically wishing someone good health (salute).

 Brindare alla salute di…